EpocDotFr/yatage/docs/player/play.rst

   Example: ``take security card``

+.. _action-take-all:

+``take all``
+  Take all items from the current room and put them into the inventory.

 .. _action-drop:

 ``drop <item>``
   Remove the item ``<item>`` from the inventory and drop it into the current room.

   Example: ``drop security card``

+.. _action-drop-all:

+``drop all``
+  Remove all items from the inventory and drop them into the current room.

 .. _action-use: